ni/measurement-plugin-python/packages/sdk/README.md

 and `ni-measurement-plugin-sdk-service` so as to easily install all the things needed for the Measurement Plug-In SDK.

-For installation and usage, see [Measurement Plug-In SDK for Python (`ni-measurement-plugin-sdk-service`)](https://pypi.org/project/ni-measurement-plugin-sdk-service/).
+For installation and usage, see [Measurement Plug-In SDK Service for Python (`ni-measurement-plugin-sdk-service`)](https://pypi.org/project/ni-measurement-plugin-sdk-service/).

 ---